-- School Lane forming part of Regional Cycle Route 50 provides an opportunity for cycle and pedestrian access into the site from the south. - Chase Side Bridge forming part of a Public Right of Way which provides recreational access from Main Road into the site and wider Public Rights of Way network. - Underpass upgrading this bridleway crossing to integrate a pedestrian and cycle route alongside the retained bridleway to provide a key link between Great Leighs, with improvements to the underpass and approaches to create an attractive link between Great Leighs and the new neighbourhood centre and primary school.
+School Lane - forming part of Regional Cycle Route 50 provides an opportunity for cycle and pedestrian access into the site from the south, supported with improved provision for cycling on School Lane.

+- Chase Side Bridge forming part of a Public Right of Way which provides recreational access from Main Road into the site and wider Public Rights of Way network.
+Further investigation work is to be undertaken to explore in more detail the feasibility and viability of improving the existing Chase Side Bridge structure for cycling and for a controlled crossing on Main Road. - Underpass upgrading this bridleway crossing to integrate a pedestrian and cycle route alongside the retained bridleway, with improvements to the underpass and approaches with reductions in gradients to create an attractive link between Great Leighs and the new neighbourhood centre and primary school.
+This link will be further enhanced with a controlled crossing of Main Road to facilitate an onward cycle and pedestrian connection to Site 7c.

-An additional crossing opportunity has been identified at grade at the southern arm of the roundabout of the A131, Main Road and Moulsham Hall Lane.
-Further discussions with officers both at Chelmsford City Council and Essex County Council have resolved that a crossing may take the form of a signalised Toucan Crossing.
+An additional crossing opportunity has been identified at grade at the southern arm of the roundabout of the Al31, Main Road and Moulsham Hall Lane.
+Further discussions with officers both at Chelmsford City Council and Essex County Council have resolved that a crossing may take the form of a signalised Pegasus Crossing.
 Provision of a crossing would allow for improved access towards the neighbourhood centre from Site 7b, as an alternative to the grade separated underpass route.
+On London Road, an opportunity for a controlled crossings has been identified to enable pedestrians and cyclists to access the proposed Travelling Showpersons Site.